aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/gams/mass_spring_gams_2.rst

     ./MARTeApp.sh -f ../Configurations/MassSpring/RTApp-MassSpring-5.cfg -l RealTimeLoader -s State1

-Once the application is running, inspect the ``screen`` output and verify that the log shows the cycle time average, maximum and minimum value, as well as the standard deviation and the histogram values.
+Once the application is running, inspect the ``screen`` output and verify that the log shows the cycle time average, maximum, and minimum values, as well as the standard deviation and the histogram values.
 The log should show entries similar to the following:

 .. code-block:: console